ElektraInitiative/libelektra/doc/tutorials/README.md

 - [Merge Configuration Files](elektra-merge-integration.md)

-## Other
+## Installation Manuals

-These tutorials have no specific target group but can be still helpful.
+These tutorials provide additional information on how to install and set up specific plugins and tools.

 - [Snippet Sharing REST-Service](snippet-sharing-rest-service.md)